TCAagency/innov24/README.md

 # innov24
-Workspace for journalists and innovation ecosystems
+Workspace for journalists and innovation ecosystems - Code will be adding to the repository in the coming weeks.